Vipulkumar1997/OTA_Clusterer/README.md

 results are visible in experiments folder...

+## Install
+Clone this project, move into the project folder and execute the install.sh script (Linux and MacOSX supported, Windows will follow for Cygwin)
+'''sh
+cd OTA_Clusterer
+./install.sh
+'''
+The script installs all dependencies into a seperated python virtualenv which is stored in the HOME folder
 ## Usage of the CLI

-Clone this project and execute from the root project folder following command to get all supported CLI options:
+Clone this project and execute from the project folder following command to get all supported CLI options:
+'''sh
+cd OTA Clusterer
-* python ota_clusterer/cli.py -h
+python ota_clusterer/cli.py -h
+'''

 ## Built With